expresspigeon/blog/src/content/kb/integrations/zapier.md

 ![](images/zapier/zap_13.png)

-- Connect ExpressPigeon account as described [above](#how-to-create-first-zap-with-expressPigeon).
+- Connect your ExpressPigeon account as described [above](#how-to-create-first-zap-with-expressPigeon).
 As result you should see following:

 ![](images/zapier/zap_14.png)

-- On the next step you should configure what list on ExpressPigeon you want to use for this zap and also select 'field' from Salesforce that will be used as an 'Email'.
+- On the next step you should configure which ExpressPigeon list you want to use for this zap and also select 'field' from Salesforce that will be used as an 'Email'.

 ![](images/zapier/zap_15.png)